k21971/CrecelleHack/doc/variantfixes.md

     with this one and also added a bit of variance to it.
   - Zootown is from Spork, modified by K2 for EvilHack, then ported to Lua by me in Splice.
+- Bazaar Town has a 10% chance of generating as a cold level filled with frost.
 - Swamps generate with mud in addition to fungus.
 This impacts juiblex's level.
 - The Castle has increased variance from game to game.
 The following